programarivm/easy-acl-bundle/README.md

 # EasyAcl Bundle

-`EasyAclBundle` is the easiest to use access control list (ACL) bundle.
+`EasyAclBundle` is the easiest to use access control list (ACL) bundle in Symfony apps.

 ### Install